 - Printing a poster for a poster presentation

 We understand that some of these costs may be estimates.
 You should make sure that your estimates are large enough to cover whatever the final costs wind up being.
 We will not be able to increase the level of department support after your trip.
 Funds are limited.

-Please note that the State of California will not pay for travel to the following states: Alabama, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas.
+Please note that the State of California will not pay for travel to the following states: Alabama, Iowa, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas.
 Current information is at the State Attorney General's website.

 Aim to apply one month before the date of travel to the conference.

 Reminder: Cal State LA’s Center for Effective Teaching and Learning offers an enormous variety of workshops for free---no need for department money.